Greedy Polyominoes and first-passage times on random Voronoi tilings: Definitions and main results

-\paragraph*{\bf The Delaunay graph.} An important graph for the study of a Voronoi tiling is its facial dual, the \emph{Delaunay graph} based on $\N$.
+An important graph for the study of a Voronoi tiling is its facial dual, the \emph{Delaunay graph} based on $\N$.
 This graph, denoted by $\D(\N)$ is an unoriented graph embedded in $\RR^d$ which has vertex set $\N$ and edges $\{u,v\}$ every time $C_u$ and $C_v$ share a $(d-1)$-dimensional face (Figure \ref{vor}).
-We remark that, for our Poisson random set, a.s. no $d+1$ points are on the same hyperplane and no $d+2$ points are on the same hypersphere that makes the Delaunay graph a well defined triangulation.
+We remark that, for our Poisson random set, almost surely no $d+1$ points are on the same hyperplane and no $d+2$ points are on the same hypersphere, which makes the Delaunay graph a well defined triangulation.
 This triangulation divides $\RR^d$ into bounded simplices called \emph{Delaunay cells}.
-For each Delaunay cell $\Delta$ no point in $\N$ is inside the circum-hypersphere of $\Delta$.
-Polyominoes on the Voronoi tiling correspond to connected (in the graph topology) subsets of the Delaunay graph .
-Also, the number of faces of a Voronoi tile $C_u$, which we denoted by $d_\N(v)$ is simply the degree of $v$ in $\D(\N)$.
+For a Delaunay cell $\Delta$, let $B(\Delta)$ denote the closed circumball of $\Delta$.
+An important property which we shall use several times is that for each Delaunay cell $\Delta$ no point in $\N$ lies in the interior of $B(\Delta)$.
+Polyominoes on the Voronoi tiling correspond to connected (in the graph topology) subsets of the Delaunay graph.
+Also, the number of faces of a Voronoi tile $C_v$, which we denoted by $d_\N(v)$, is simply the degree of $v$ in $\D(\N)$.